claudio-au/couchbase/README.md

 ## Scope of POC

-This POC has to write and read data in influxdb and provide a way to user query the information.
+This POC has to write and read data into couchbase and provide a way to user query the information.
 (https://github.com/claudio-au/couchbase/blob/main/src/main/java/com/autonomic/poc/couchbase/job/WeatherJobs.java)

 This application is running using Java 11 and Spring Boot.